GenApplications/xBilling/README.md

 # GeneratePanel (coming soon)
-GeneratePanel is a WHM & MyOwnFreeHost client area and the successor of GenerateArea.
+GeneratePanel is a cPanel/WHM & MyOwnFreeHost (other systems are coming soon) client area and the successor of GenerateArea.

 The first version v0.0.0, is coming torommow or today.